treebee/realtime-client-elixir/README.md

   apikey: "some-JWT" # when using secure channels
 ```

-## Starting the Client Socket
+## Using a single Socket

+If you don't need to create multiple client Sockets (e.g. one per user session) but only need one for your application, you can also
-When configured correctly, you can add `RealtimeClient` to your supervision tree:
+start one as part of your supervision tree:

 ```elixir
   # application.ex